 Here is my list:

-1. William Chavis Sr. (1709 – 1778).
-William was an original Granville County land owner and owned a substantial amount of land that would form the land base for the Native community.
+1. William Chavis Sr. (1706 – 1778).
+William was an original Granville County land owner and owned a substantial amount of land that would form the land base for the Native American community.
 This land bordered Eaton’s as shown in the above map.
-William also enlisted in Eaton’s regiment.
-William Chavis will be the subject of a much longer dedicated blog post.
+William Chavis also enlisted in Eaton’s regiment.
 (Note: William Chavis is my 7th great-grandfather).

 2. William Chavis Jr (1741 – ?).
 Son of William Chavis Sr and Frances Gibson.
 William Jr also served in Eaton’s regiment and inherited a parcel of his father’s land.

 3. Gibson/Gilbert Chavis (1737-1777).
 Son of William Chavis Sr. and Frances Gibson.
-Alternately called Gibson and Gilbert in the records, Gibson also enlisted in Eaton’s regiment and inherited a parcel of his father’s land.
-Gibson was also the namesake of “Gibbs Creek” which runs off of the Tar River and was part of William Chavis Sr’s original tract of land.
+Alternately called Gibson and Gilbert (and Gibeon) in the historical records, Gibson also enlisted in Eaton’s regiment and inherited a parcel of his father’s land.
+Gibson Chavis was the namesake of “Gibbs Creek” which runs off of the Tar River and was part of William Chavis Sr’s original tract of land.

 4. Edward Harris (1730 – 1780s).
 Son-in-law of William Chavis Sr by marriage to his daughter Sarah Chavis.
 William Chavis gave his daughter Sarah Chavis-Harris a parcel of land that Edward Harris was subsequently taxed on.
 Edward also enlisted in Eaton’s regiment.
 The Harris family from the state recognized Haliwa-Saponi tribe in Holliser, descend from Edward Harris.
 (Note: Edward Harris is my 6th great-grandfather).